 Table of Contents

-What is a Silo structure?
+What is Silo Structure in SEO?

 In simpler terms, Silos are basically a way to separate your blog’s content into various categories.

 Here’s one of the best Silo Structure examples.

 As you can see above, the home page contains “pillar pages” (you can also consider them as MAIN categories on your blog).

 These categories are further separated into “sections” where your readers can find relevant contents on a particular topic (for example, WordPress).
 Then your sections are finally separated into Posts where you’re providing blog posts and content for that particular topic.

 Do you want to see a live Silo example?
 Let’s show you how we use SEO Silos at BloggersPassion (so you’ll get a good idea).